In March 2004, the Women’s Initiatives for Gender Justice began advocating for gender training for the International Criminal Court (ICC).

 - Gender Training for Field Staff

-Our specific priority for 2007 gender training will be training for field staff of the Court.
-To date the ICC has established field offices in Uganda, the DRC and for Darfur.
-In 2007 we propose to provide gender training for field staff including victims support and protection officers, interpreters, security personnel and outreach officers.
+Our specific priority for the 2007 gender training will be training for field staff of the Court.
+To date, the ICC has established field offices in Uganda, the DRC and for Darfur.
+In 2007, we propose to provide gender training for field staff including victims support and protection officers, interpreters, security personnel and outreach officers.